cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/plugins.md

 ### update

 #### Usage
-`cfy plugins update [OPTIONS] BLUEPRINT_ID`
+`cfy plugins update [OPTIONS] (BLUEPRINT_ID|--all)`

-Update the plugins of all the deployments of the blueprint
+Update the plugins of all the deployments of the single blueprint in case `BLUEPRINT_ID` was provided, or all blueprints of the current tenant in case `--all` flag was used instead.

-`BLUEPRINT_ID` the blueprint's ID to perform the plugins update with.
+`BLUEPRINT_ID` the blueprint's ID to perform the plugins update with, mutually exclusive with `--all` flag.

 #### Optional flags

+*  `-a, --all`                    - Iterate through all blueprints of the current tenant and update all used plugins.
+*  `--except-blueprint TEXT`      - List of blueprint IDs to be excluded from all blueprints update (can be passed multiple times or take comma separated values).
+*  `--plugin-name TEXT`           - Update only the specific plugin in all selected deployments (can be passed multiple times or take comma separated values).
+*  `--to-latest TEXT`             - List of plugin names to be upgraded to the latest version (can be passed multiple times or take comma separated values).
+*  `--all-to-latest`              - Update all (selected) plugins to the latest version of a plugin.
+*  `--to-minor TEXT`              - List of plugin names to be upgraded to the latest minor version (can be passed multiple times or take comma separated values).
+*  `--all-to-minor`               - Update all (selected) plugins to the latest minor version.
+*  `--auto-correct-types`         - If set, before creating a plan for a new deployment, an attempt will be made to cast old inputs' values to the valid types declared in blueprint.
+*  `--reevaluate-active-statuses` - After a failed plugins update the update metadata may get invalid.
+Reevaluate will correct the metadata based on the last known execution.
+The statuses of previous active update operations will be reevaluated based on relevant executions' statuses.  `terminated` executions will be mapped to `successful` updates, while `failed` and any `*cancel*` statuses will be mapped to `failed`.
+This flag is also passed down to the deployment update flows and has a similar effect on those.
+*  `--manager TEXT`               - Connect to a specific manager by IP or host
 *  `-q, --quiet`                  - Show only critical logs
 *  `--format [plain|json]`
 *  `-v, --verbose`                - Show verbose output.
 You can supply this up to three times (i.e. -vvv)
 *  `--json`
 *  `-t, --tenant-name TEXT`       - The name of the tenant of the plugin.
 If not specified, the current tenant will be used
 *  `--include-logs / --no-logs`   - Include logs in returned events [default: True]
 *  `--json-output`                - Output events in a consumable JSON format
-*  `-f, --force`                 Force running the update in case a previous update on this blueprint has failed to finished successfully.
+*  `-f, --force`                  - Force running the update in case a previous update on this blueprint has failed to finished successfully.

 #### Example